 There are no differences between the American and the European Dobermans regarding their health.
 Both lines are relatively healthy and are expected to live between 10 to 12 years on average.
 The most common conditions to be aware of as a Dobie owner are dilated cardiomyopathy, hip dysplasia, and various eye conditions.
 All dogs are different.
 Some Dobies suffer from none, some, or all of their predisposed health concerns.

 American and European Dobermans have the same nutritional needs.
 How much you feed them depends on a long list of factors, including age, sex, size, energy levels, and more.
 Generally speaking, if a European Dobie has a larger body with higher energy levels, they would eat more than a smaller, less active American Dobie.
 Regardless of which nationality you pick, always feed your Doberman a high-quality diet designed for large dog breeds.

 The American and the European Dobermans have the same coat and grooming needs.
-They might sport different color jackets, but they both have a short, dense, double coat that is stiff but silky to the touch.
-Dobies shed moderately throughout the year, slightly heavier during the change in seasons.
-Brush your Dobie several times weekly to keep them looking and feeling their best.
+They might sport different color jackets, but they both have a short, dense, single coat that is stiff but silky to the touch.
+According to the American breed standard, an “invisible gray undercoat on the neck is permissible.”
+But the FCI states that undercoats are not allowed at all.
+Dobies shed moderately throughout the year.
+Brush your Dobie once a week to keep them looking and feeling their best.

 Both Dobies need bathing once every two or three months to keep them smelling fresh.
 Unless your pooch gets super dirty, please don’t wash them more than this because you risk damaging their natural coat oils.
 Regular dental cleaning is also a must.
 It’s advised to get them used to their grooming schedule from a pup so that they don’t mind it when they are an adult.
 Because all Dobies are feisty, they won’t wash if they don’t want to wash.